 Typical Weather Patterns and Metal Panel Systems

-Luckily, metal is one of the best performing roofing materials available, so it’s destined to work well in nearly all environments.
+Luckily, metal is one of the best-performing roofing materials available, so it’s destined to work well in nearly all environments.
 However, there are still some design considerations to remember.
-For example, if the property is in a region that gets significant snowfall, you’ll want to make sure the standing seam metal system you specify can be fitted with attachment solutions for snow guards or snow retention systems.
-Or, if the property is in an area with high sun exposure, you’ll want to specify metal that has a PVDF paint system, as it performs best and helps to prevent excessive chalking and fading.
+For example, if the property is in a region that gets significant snowfall, you’ll want to ensure the standing seam metal system you specify can be fitted with attachment solutions for snow guards or snow retention systems.
+Or, if the property is in an area with high sun exposure, you’ll want to specify a metal that has a PVDF paint system, as it performs best and helps to prevent excessive chalking and fading.